JMMC-OpenDev/AppLauncher_old/README.md

 AppLauncher
 ===========

-Tool to ease astronomers work flow:
+Java tool to ease astronomers work flow:
 - ensure VO interoperability by managing the SAMP hub;
 - discover and automatically start VO applications when needed.